 How Long Does It Take to Get Registered in the National Engineering Register?

-On an average, the application evaluation takes 3 to 4 weeks.
-However, the duration will extend by several days if the assessors ask for any further documents.
 Engineers Australia assigned highly qualified assessors with years of experience to its evaluation panel.
-They are trained, educated, to make impartial judgements in their engineering field before getting assigned to EA’s evaluation panel.
+They are trained and educated to make impartial judgments in their engineering field before being assigned to EA’s evaluation panel.

 How Can We Help You?